sudospaes/rigel/README.md

 ```

 6. Create a private or public channel and add your bot to that.
+7. Create `ytcookies` in the current directory and put your youtube cookies on that.
-7. Run `bun run init first_init` to initialize database for the first time.
+8. Run `bun run init first_init` to initialize database for the first time.
-8. Run `bun start` and insert your telegram account infomation.
+9. Run `bun start` and insert your telegram account infomation.
-9. Done! if everything is correct, you should see "Bot is running...".
+10. Done! if everything is correct, you should see "Bot is running...".

 ## How to update